abessiari/go-aws-billing/README.md

 }
 ```

 #### Services and Budget Limts :

-These are specified in vars.tf.
-You can also add others services specified in service.tf.
+Example using EC2 and S3 services.
+You can add other services specified in service.tf.

 ```sh
 variable "account_budget_limit" {